nforgeio/neonKUBE/Lib/Neon.Kube.Services/README.md

 ﻿Neon.Kube.Services
 ==================

-**INTERNAL USE ONLY:** Core library used by neonKUBE related tooling.
+**INTERNAL USE ONLY:** Common code for neonKUBE service implementations.